gustafsson96/cats-and-coffee-cafe/README.md

     * I opened the website in Chrome, Safari, and Firefox to ensure that it works in different browsers.

 + ### Responsive design
     * To make sure that this project is responsive, I have continuously used the device toolbar in devtools when adding and making changes in the code.
-After finishing the code, I checked one last time and to confirm that the page looks good and is functioning on diffent screen sizes.
+After finishing the code, I checked one last time to confirm that the page looks good and is functioning on diffent screen sizes.

     * I have opened the project on my own devices (MacBook Air and iPhone 13) to confirm that the page looks good and is functioning on diffent screen sizes.

-    * For a greater variety to further ensure that the project is responsive, I have asked friends and family with devices other than mine to open the project and got confirmations that it looks good and is functioning.
+    * For a greater variety to further ensure that the project is responsive, I have asked friends and family with devices other than mine to open the project.
+I got their confirmations that the page looks good and is functioning.

      * I have used the [amiresponsive website](https://ui.dev/amiresponsive) to display the website on different devices and can confirm that it (after the problem and solution presented under "bugs") looks good.

 + ### Form
-    * I have personally and by the help of family confirmed that the form and submit button work.
+    * I have personally and by the help of family confirmed that the site is interactive by checking that the form and submit button work.
 The form cannot be submitted without the fields filled in (emphasizing that an email is required for the email field).
+    * I have confirmed that submitting the form takes you to a "thank you" page.

     ![screenshot of form required](/documentation/form_required.png)